JeremyVsquared/ISLR/convolutional_neural_nets.md

 model.fit(X_train, y_train, n_epoch=1, shuffle=True, validation_set=(X_test, y_test), show_metric=True, batch_size=32)
 ```

+In this architecture, we use 3 convolution layers before pooling and the fully connected layer.

 # More architectures

 In general, the more convolution steps we have, the more complicated relationships our network will be able to learn to recognize